The mountain bike flat pedals vs clipless pedals debate has been raging for years. And it’s not about to die off- or so it seems.

 - Easy To Get Off

 If you feel that the ride is becoming challenging, the design allows you to quickly put one foot down for reassurance or get off the bike to escape a crash.
+If you’re already riding a mountain bike for big and tall guys, you might want to consider flat pedals.

 - Improve Riding Technique